Controversial Reddit communities: SonyGOP

-On December 15, 2014, Reddit took the unusual step of banning a subreddit, r/SonyGOP, which was being used to distribute hacked Sony files.
+On December 15, 2014, Reddit took the unusual step of banning a subreddit, r/SonyGOP, that was being used to distribute hacked Sony files.

 Shoplifting

-The subreddit r/Shoplifting was devoted to stories, tips, and questions for the purpose of shoplifting at large commercial retail chain stores.
-It dissuaded people from shoplifting from smaller stores, which were presumed to suffer greater losses from theft.
+The subreddit r/Shoplifting was devoted to stories, tips, and questions for the purpose of shoplifting.
+It discouraged people from shoplifting from smaller stores, which were presumed to suffer greater losses from theft.
 Users often posted pictures of items they had supposedly "lifted".

 Near the end of its existence, over 77,000 people were subscribed to the subreddit.
-It was banned on March 21, 2018, because it violated an amendment to the Reddit User Agreement—added that same day—which states: "Users may not use Reddit to solicit or facilitate any transaction or gift involving certain goods and services, including: ...
+It was banned on March 21, 2018, along with other subreddits such as r/Stealing and r/DarkNetMarkets, because it violated an amendment to the Reddit User Agreement—added that same day—which states: "Users may not use Reddit to solicit or facilitate any transaction or gift involving certain goods and services, including: ...
 Stolen goods".

 The_Donald

 r/The_Donald was a community created for supporters of Donald Trump's 2016 presidential campaign.
 In November 2016 Reddit banned many of the sub's "toxic" users, alleging that they harassed Reddit administrators and manipulated the site's algorithms in order to push content to Reddit's front page.
 Reddit's CEO Steve Huffman (known as u/spez on Reddit) had recently admitted to silently editing comments in r/The_Donald which attacked him.
 Subsequently, the term "spez" entered The_Donald's terminology as a synonym for "edit".

-In response, Reddit modified the site's algorithms to specifically prevent the sub's moderators from gaming them.
-Additionally, Reddit introduced a filtering feature which allowed individual users to block content from any sub.
+In response, Reddit modified the site's algorithms to prevent the sub's moderators from gaming them.
+Additionally, Reddit introduced a filtering feature that allowed individual users to block content from any sub.
 While Reddit had been developing this feature before problems with r/The_Donald arose, critics suggested that it was introduced specifically to allow users to block that community.
-Huffman referred to r/The_Donald's users' complaints of harassment "hypocritical" because they had harassed others.
+Huffman called r/The_Donald's users' complaints of harassment "hypocritical" because they had harassed others.

 After the Christchurch mosque shootings in 2019, many posts filled with anti-Muslim hate appeared in the subreddit arguing that the shootings were justified.

 The subreddit was quarantined by Reddit admins in June 2019 for "threats of violence against police and public officials".
 On June 29, 2020, Reddit banned the subreddit for frequent rule-breaking, for antagonizing the company and other communities, and for failing to "meet our most basic expectations".

 TheFappening

 In August 2014, Reddit users began sharing a large number of naked pictures of celebrities stolen via phishing from their private Apple iCloud accounts. r/TheFappening was created as a hub to share and discuss these stolen photos.
-Most of the stolen images were posted within the subreddit.
+Most of the stolen images were posted in the subreddit.

 Victims of the scandal (called "CelebGate" by the media) included Jennifer Lawrence, Kate Upton, Mary Elizabeth Winstead, and other high-profile individuals.
 Several leaked photos of Liz Lee and McKayla Maroney may have been taken when the women were underage, which would constitute child pornography, though this remains controversial.

 Reddit administrators closed the subreddit in September 2014.
-The scandal led to wider criticisms from The Verge and The Daily Dot concerning the website's moderation.
+The scandal led to wider criticisms from The Verge and The Daily Dot of the website's moderation.